Welcome to the home of Bike Sense Louisville! Visit the Big Four Bridge to hear the sound or CLICK HERE

 Bike Sense Louisville is a public art project centered around bicycle use in Louisville, Kentucky.

-By collecting information about bike usage from volunteers, the city can make important changes to bike paths and routes.
+With this health and cycling information, the city can make important changes to bike paths and routes.

 Phase 1 - Fall 2018